CampusPulse/.github/README.md

 CampusPulse is mainly developed as part of the [FOSS@RIT](https://fossrit.github.io/) community.
 If you would like to get your project added, come reach out in that community!

+More documentation about the various projects and repositories within CampusPulse can be found at https://github.com/CampusPulse/docs/wiki/